James Thomas Gordon

 I would like to share a story with you.
 There was a young, African-American man who grew up in southeast Oklahoma City.
 He was a student who matriculated through the Oklahoma City Public Schools District.
 In his junior year in high school, he was selected to be a student in the Upward Bound Program, a Trio program designed to provide exposure and educational guidance to young minds about the possibilities of pursuing higher education.

 During this young man’s period of time in the program, he was introduced to educational institutions across the state of Oklahoma.
 Of the many visits, the one to the University of Oklahoma was the most profound.
 The young man knew he wanted to attend this school; however, he did not feel he would be admitted.
 Thanks to the encouragement of his parents and the Oklahoma City Upward Bound Program, the young man applied and was actually admitted.
-Not only was he accepted, but he was also extended a student scholarship and the opportunity to serve as a student worker, which would financially cover the cost of his room and board.
+Not only was he accepted, but he was also extended a student scholarship and the opportunity to serve as a student worker, an invaluable resource to financially cover the cost of his room and board for the academic year.

 In fall 1999, the young man arrived at the University of Oklahoma with great anxiety and a feeling of inadequacy.
 The young man felt the university was going to be overwhelming and scholastically beyond his learning capacity.
 His freshman year, he did his best.
 He studied earnestly and utilized the university’s resources of the Writing Center and Learning Lab to help him build competency and receive personal assistance on the subject matter.
 As a result, he earned a respectable GPA in his first semester.